formio/help.form.io/_paragraphs/userguide/projects/settings-project.md

           - Here you can enter your Hubspot API Key to use [Hubspot Actions](#action-hubspot)
       - Atlassian
           - Here you can enter your credentials for [Atlassian Jira](#action-jira)
+      - SQL Connector
+          - Here you can enter the credentials for your [formio-sql](https://github.com/formio/formio-sql) instance.

 ![](/assets/img/project-settings.png)